-Waterbird surveys should be conducted weekly or biweekly during the majority of the migration and/or wintering periods for waterfowl and shorebirds (see Element 2: Survey timing and schedule).
-Weekly counts have greater statistical power than those conducted on a biweekly schedule and a larger sample size reduces variability, uncertainty and risk of missing "peaks" numbers (B. Tavernia, USGS, personal communication); .
+Waterbird surveys should ideally be conducted at least once per week throughout the season of interest for waterfowl and shorebirds (see Element 2: Survey timing and schedule).
+Weekly counts have greater statistical power than those conducted on a biweekly schedule and a larger sample size reduces variability, uncertainty and risk of missing "peaks" numbers (B. Tavernia, USGS, personal communication).
 Therefore, weekly counts are preferred, but biweekly counts are also acceptable if staff time is constrained.
 Species or guilds with rapid migration periods and short stopover duration (e.g., shorebirds) may require greater sampling frequencies to generate reasonable migration curves (e.g., 2-3 surveys/week).
+The exact timing and length of the survey season depends on site-specific survey objectives but a minimum of 5 surveys in sequence is required for the database to produce migrations curves.